Termites Can Do Damage Without You Knowing

 Subterranean Termite Mud Tubes

 Subterranean Termites travel along walls via mud tubes.
-Termites like to keep their tunnels very damp, and don’t like to cross open ground.
+Termites like to keep their tunnels very damp and don’t like to travel across open ground.

-To this end, they build dirt tubes to cross from one series of tunnels to the next.
-If you look around the foundation of your home, you may see narrow dirt tubes running from the ground, up under the siding.
-This is how the termites cross block walls without getting too dry.
-You can break open one of the tunnels, and see if it’s rebuilt in a few days.
+To this end, termites build mud tubes to cross from one series of tunnels to the next.
+If you look around the foundation of your home, you may see narrow dirt tubes running from the ground up under the siding.
+You can break open one of the tunnels and see if it’s rebuilt in a few days.
 If it is, that tunnel is active.

-If not, it doesn’t mean you don’t have termites, it just means they aren’t currently using that particular tube.
-They may have found other, easier ways into your home.
+If not, it doesn’t mean you don’t have termites, it just means they aren’t currently using that tube.
+They may have found other, easier ways into your Florida home.

 Soft or Cracked Wood

-Termites can, literally, bring down buildings.
-They aren’t always fast, but they are relentless.
-A single colony can number over a million, all chewing away at your home twenty-four hours a day, seven days a week.
-Store bought treatments aren’t strong enough to take out a large infestation.
+Over time, termite colonies can bring down buildings – costing you precious time and money when replacing damaged structures.
+While they aren’t always fast, termites can be relentless.
+A single colony can number over one million, all chewing away at your home 24/7.
+Store bought treatments aren’t strong enough to take out a large infestation, either.
 You’ll just drive them to another part of your house.
-A Florida termite control company has the tools and expertise to get rid of the entire colony, and keep them away.
+At Nozzle Nolen, we have the tools and expertise to get rid of the entire colony and keep them from coming back.
+Contact us today to schedule your inspection.